 #28 – Halo Halo – Mish-Mash Dessert

 Filipino sweet snack or dessert, whatever you want to call it, it’s delicious!
 Basically it’s all kinds of different sweet ingredients like sweetened beans, soft coconut, preserved fruits, gelatin, sago, toasted glutinous rice (pinipig) and whatever else the sweet-tooth Filipinos can think of.

-Stack it all on top of each other in a bowl, ladle with crushed ice and pour a generous amount of evaporated milk (condensed milk without the sugar) over it.
-Top the whole thing off with a scoop of ube halaya, and enjoy!.
+Ladle a fair amount of crushed ice in a bowl, stack all those lovely ingredients on top (as many as you can, yesss!) and pour a generous amount of evaporated milk (condensed milk without the sugar) over it.
+Top the whole thing off with a scoop of wonderfully purple colored ube halaya, enjoy!.

-Halo-Halo is simple and obviously children love it.
-Don’t be fooled though, because all those different textures and flavors actually make this a very multidimensional dessert.
-Very pleasing on the eye as well with all of those standout colors.
+Halo-Halo is easy to prepare if you have the right ingredients.
+Don’t be fooled into thinking that this is a simple dish though.
+All those different textures and flavors actually make this a very multidimensional dessert.
+Very pleasing to the eye as well with all of those standout colors.